SustainabilityStrategy / Materiality Assessment

 • Risk Management: This includes uab bank’s overall approach to assessing and managing risk across the business and individual business units, products, services, and transactions.

-• Technology Risk: This means keeping electronic information safe from external unwarranted intrusions.
 Anti- Financial Crime: This means bank’s measures on anti-money laundering, counter financing of terrorism, anti-corruption, and other criminal activity.

 • Corporate Governance and Transparency: Governance in accordance with global standards and the availability and openness of information to stakeholders.